|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for Hungarian sweet-and-sour cabbage soup - cukros ecetes kaposztaleves - tastes even better when made with the cooking water from smoked pork butt, but broth or water can be used instead.
 This soup is meant to be thick and hearty and can be creamed for a different spin, or served over noodles or rice as a main course, creamed or uncreamed.

-- 4 peeled, seeded and diced tomatoes or 1 (28-ounce) can diced tomatoes with juices
+4 tomatoes, peeled, seeded and diced, or 1 (28-ounce) can diced tomatoes with juices

 Place reserved smoked pork butt cooking liquid into a Dutch oven or large pot.
 Add all remaining ingredients except potatoes and meat.
 Add additional water or broth, if necessary, so ingredients are covered by 2 inches.
 Bring to a boil and simmer, 30 minutes, partially covered.